China: Religion, Folklore, and Arts

-In spring quarter, the faculty will take interested students to China.
+Faculty will take interested students to China either at the end of winter quarter or in spring quarter.
 These students will study Chinese performing arts in one of the most prestigious theatre schools in Beijing for four weeks, and spend two more weeks traveling to the south to continue exploring Chinese culture with a focus on religion, spirituality, and folk culture.
 Students who do not go to China will conduct independent research projects on Evergreen's campus.

 A Chinese language class will be embedded within the program.
 Students traveling to China will continue to study Chinese language at the institutions we will visit and through daily functions and encounters, which will provide incentives and opportunities for further language study.

 Location and Schedule